jaypipes/articles/openstack/walkthrough-launch-instance-request.md

 ### Send build instructions to selected host in target cell

-OK, so now that the scheduler has returned to the super conductor a destination host for Alice's new instance, the super conductor is responsible for sending build instructions to that destination host.
+Now that the scheduler has returned to the super conductor a destination host for Alice's new instance, the super conductor is responsible for sending build instructions to that destination host.
 Before doing this routing, however, the super conductor [ensures](https://github.com/openstack/nova/blob/stable/pike/nova/conductor/manager.py#L597-L599) that the top-level services tier has a record of where the instance is being sent.
 Having this record is important, obviously, for routing actionable requests from Alice in the future to do things like reboot or terminate the server instance.